Learn more about

-Read on to learn more about your shoulder pain.
+Read on to learn more about your back pain.

 But here are also some things you could do to support and speed up your recovery.

-There are certain things you should avoid when you have shoulder pain.
+There are certain things you should avoid when you have back pain

 Don't worry if you've already been doing some of the activities on the left.
 But it is probably best to stop now!

-VIDA is not a diagnostic tool; you can't be sure what injury you have without seeing a qualified musculoskeletal health professional.
+VIDA is not a diagnostic tool and you really can't be sure what injury you have without seeing qualified musculoskeletal health professional.

-However, you can learn about some common shoulder injuries below.
+However, you can learn about some common back injuries below